The Times: From 1981

-In 2019, The Times published an article titled "Female Circumcision is like clipping a nail, claimed speaker".
+In 2019 The Times published an article titled "Female Circumcision is like clipping a nail, claimed speaker".
 The article featured a photo of Sultan Choudhury beside the headline, leading some readers to incorrectly infer that Choudhury had made the comment.
-Choudhury lodged a complaint with the Independent Press Standards Organisation (IPSO) and sued The Times for libel.
-In 2020, The Times issued an apology, amended its article, and agreed to pay Choudhury damages and legal costs.
+Choudhury lodged a complaint with IPSO and sued The Times for libel.
+In 2020 The Times issued an apology, amended its article, and agreed to pay Choudhury damages and legal costs.
 Choudhury's solicitor, Nishtar Saleem, said, "This is another example of irresponsible journalism.
 Publishing sensational excerpts on a 'free site' while concealing the full article behind a paywall is a dangerous game".

-In December 2020, Cage and Moazzam Begg received damages of £30,000 plus costs in a libel case they had brought against The Times newspaper.
-In June 2020, a report in The Times suggested that Cage and Begg were supporting a man who had been arrested in relation to a knife attack in Reading in which three men were murdered.
+In December 2020 the human rights advocacy group Cage and Moazzam Begg, a former prisoner at Guantanamo Bay detention camp, received damages of £30,000 plus costs in a libel case they had brought against The Times.
+In June 2020 a report in The Times suggested that Cage and Begg were supporting a man who had been arrested in relation to a knife attack in Reading, Berkshire, in which three men were murdered.
 The Times report also suggested that Cage and Begg were excusing the actions of the accused man by mentioning mistakes made by the police and others.
 In addition to paying damages, The Times printed an apology.
 Cage stated that the damages amount would be used to "expose state-sponsored Islamophobia and those complicit with it in the press. ...
 The Murdoch press empire has actively supported xenophobic elements and undermined principles of open society and accountability. ...
 We will continue to shine a light on war criminals and torture apologists and press barons who fan the flames of hate".

 The Times was forced to correct a false article in January 2025 about electric vehicle (EV) sales, following successful complaint to IPSO.

-On 28 October 2025, The Times published an article falsely claiming to feature quotes from former New York City mayor Bill de Blasio regarding mayoral candidate Zohran Mamdani; the article was deleted two hours after publication.
+On 28 October 2025 The Times published an article falsely claiming to feature quotes from the former mayor of New York City Bill de Blasio regarding the mayoral candidate Zohran Mamdani; the article was deleted two hours after publication.
 The actual interviewee was later revealed to be Bill DeBlasio, a wine importer living in Huntington Station, New York.
 DeBlasio used ChatGPT to generate a response to the reporter's initial email, and received an interview through his home's Ring doorbell.
-On 30 October, The Nation published an article by the former mayor de Blasio about the incident, stating that he gave the reporter some credit for apologizing to him directly, but expressing concern about the state of journalism "in a hyper-partisan era when standards of objectivity and decency are decaying week by week".
+On 30 October The Nation magazine published an article by the former mayor de Blasio about the incident, stating that he gave the reporter some credit for apologising to him directly, but expressing concern about the state of journalism "in a hyper-partisan era when standards of objectivity and decency are decaying week by week".